ericacha/shoes_brands_assessment-/README.md

 <h2>Setup instructions</h2>

-Clone this git repository
+Clone this git repository <br>
-Set your localhost root folder to ~/shoes_brands_assessments-/web/ Ensure PHP server is running.
+Set your localhost root folder to ~/shoes_brands_assessments-/web/ <br>
+Ensure PHP server is running. <br>
-Start Postgres and import shoes.sql database into a new database shoes Do the same for the test database: shoes_test.sql
+Start Postgres and import shoes.sql database into a new database shoes <br>
+Do the same for the test database: shoes_test.sql <br>
-Use Composer to install required dependencies in the composer.json file Start the web app by pointing your browser to the root (http://localhost:8000/)
+Use Composer to install required dependencies in the composer.json file <br>
+Start the web app by pointing your browser to the root (http://localhost:8000/) <br>

 ------------------------------
 <h2>License</h2>